 Electricity: 230v / 50hz (plugs are 3 square pins).
 Outlets typically controlled by adjacent switch.

 Documents and Visa Requirements: Please check with your embassy for up-to-date visa information.

 Program Includes for guests:

-Transportation and the services of an English-speaking tour guide for three days of sight-seeing and all associated expenses; three-course lunch and one drink per person on all three days; walking tour of Bath; entrances to Anne Hathaway's Cottage, Blenheim Castle and Windsor Castle; city Tour of Oxford; one-night accommodation at Ellenborough Park Hotel or similar; welcome drinks reception and evening meal at Ellenborough Park Hotel; breakfasts on days 2, 3 and 4; one night at the Macdonald Randolph Hotel or similar and evening meal; one night at the Hyatt Regency Churchill in London or similar; transfer to Heathrow Airport; hospitality Transfer Representative on day 4.
+Transportation and the services of an English-speaking tour guide for three days of sight-seeing and all associated expenses; three-course lunch and one drink per person on day 1 and 2; walking tour of Bath; entrances to Anne Hathaway's Cottage, Blenheim Castle and Windsor Castle; city Tour of Oxford; one-night accommodation at Ellenborough Park Hotel or similar; evening meal at Ellenborough Park Hotel; breakfasts on days 2, 3 and 4; one night at the Cotswold Lodge Hotel or similar and evening meal; one night at the Hyatt Regency Churchill in London or similar; transfer to Heathrow Airport; hospitality Transfer Representative on day 4.

-Program Excludes for guests: Insurance, additional drinks over and above the limits stipulated, gratuities to driver or tour guide, hotel incidentals, any meals not listed above.
+Program Excludes for guests: Insurance, additional drinks over and above the limits stipulated, gratuities to driver or tour guide, hotel incidentals.

-- One night at Ellenborough Park Hotel in Cheltenham Spa 5* or similar
+Accommodations: - One night at Ellenborough Park Hotel in Cheltenham Spa or similar

-- One night at the Macdonald Randolph in Oxford 5* or similar
+- One night at the Cotswold Lodge Hotel in Oxford or similar